 However, despite my (arguably impressive) perseverance and refusal to take the easy option of allowing Pixie to sleep beside me every night – it’s not all rosy.
 Her naps have been an altogether different matter.

-How to Get Your Baby to Nap Every Day
+How to Get Your Baby to Nap Without Being Held

 My solution (confession)?
 Since she’s been, ooh, six months old probably – she naps in her pushchair.